 The Conference will be further supported through a Market Place led by experienced practitioners demonstrating a wide range of innovative classroom resources to inspire teaching back at school.

-This full day event costs £100 and includes lunch and refreshments, all keynotes, workshops and access to market place resources
+This full day event costs £100 for educational practitioners and £30 for Governors, and includes lunch and refreshments.

 You will receive an invoice following confirmation of your place on the programme.